 Developer Products

-A developer product is an item or ability that a user can purchase more than once, such as in-experience currency, ammo, or potions.
+A developer product is an item or ability that a user can purchase more than once, such as in-game currency, ammo, or potions.

 Create a developer product